-Linking TRC's Scale to S&P's Global Scale
+Linking TRC's Scale to S&P Global Ratings' Global Scale

-18. TRC's scale ratings provide a finer demarcation of credit risk among local obligors than is possible with Standard & Poor's global scale.
-Therefore, 'tw' symbols as a prefix are used to highlight TRC's rating scale.
+- 18. TRC's scale ratings provide a finer demarcation of credit risk among local obligors than is possible with S&P Global Ratings' scale.
+Therefore, 'tw' symbols as a prefix are used to highlight TRC's rating scale. - 19.
+TRC's scale credit ratings provide a forward-looking opinion of an obligor's creditworthiness (that is, issuer, corporate, or counterparty credit ratings) or overall capacity to meet specific financial obligations (that is, issue credit ratings), relative to that of other entities and specific obligations in Taiwan.
+In contrast to S&P Global Ratings' scale ratings, TRC's scale rating opinions focus on a comparative credit risk analysis of active obligors within Taiwan.
+20. TRC's scale credit ratings have the following major attributes: - TRC generally adopts, on a mutatis mutandis basis, the Ratings Criteria used by S&P Global Ratings'.
+TRC acknowledges, however, that some circumstances may exist or arise where the applicability of S&P Global Ratings' criteria may not be appropriate, in its entirety, either because of TRC's range of credit rating services or the operating or legal

-- 19. TRC's scale credit ratings provide a forward-looking opinion of an obligor's creditworthiness (that is, issuer, corporate, or counterparty credit ratings) or overall capacity to meet specific financial obligations (that is, issue credit ratings), relative to that of other entities and specific obligations in Taiwan.
-In contrast to Standard & Poor's global scale ratings, TRC's scale rating opinions focus on a comparative credit risk analysis of active obligors within Taiwan. - 20.
-TRC's scale credit ratings have the following major attributes: - TRC generally adopts, on a mutatis mutandis basis, the Ratings Criteria used by Standard & Poor's notwithstanding that TRC may not republish such Criteria.
-TRC acknowledges, however, that some circumstances may exist or arise where the applicability of S&P criteria may not be appropriate, in its entirety, either because of TRC's range of credit rating services or the operating or legal environment in Taiwan.
-Where TRC deems that the circumstances are sufficiently material to warrant it, TRC will publish separate Criteria articles to clarify its position. - TRC's scale ratings highlight the relative creditworthiness of obligors and obligations in Taiwan, and focus on a comparative analysis of Taiwan's active obligors (this is in contrast to the all-encompassing international comparative context of S&P's global scale ratings). - 21.
-We have developed a broad mapping guideline between the rating categories of TRC's scale and the rating categories of Standard & Poor's global scale.
-(See Appendix II for the mapping of two scales.)
-The mapping guideline has two major objectives, including to ensure ranking consistency between the ratings on the two scales, while allowing TRC's scale the scope to provide meaningful differentiation of credit risk among obligors active in the local financial markets; and to anchor TRC's scale to Standard & Poor's global scale measure of relative creditworthiness. - 22.
-Reflecting the increased scope for differentiation of credit risk, TRC's scale ratings are more sensitive to changes in credit risk and, in turn, are likely to change more frequently and to a larger degree than S&P's global scale ratings.
-That is, a given change in the business or financial profile may affect an issuer's TRC's scale rating but not its S&P's global scale rating.
-Accordingly, ratings stability of TRC's scale ratings such as 'twAAA' would not be comparable with that of Standard & Poor's 'AAA'.
+- environment in Taiwan.
+Where TRC deems that the circumstances are sufficiently material to warrant it, TRC will publish separate Criteria articles to clarify its position. - TRC's scale ratings highlight the relative creditworthiness of obligors and obligations in Taiwan, and focus on a comparative analysis of Taiwan's active obligors (this is in contrast to the all-encompassing international comparative context of S&P global Ratings' global scale ratings). - 21.
+We have developed a broad mapping guideline between the rating categories of TRC's scale and the rating categories of S&P Global Ratings' scale (see Appendix II for the mapping of two scales).
+The mapping guideline has two major objectives, including to ensure ranking consistency between the ratings on the two scales, while allowing TRC's scale the scope to provide meaningful differentiation of credit risk among obligors active in the local financial markets; and to anchor TRC's scale to S&P Global Ratings' scale measure of relative creditworthiness. - 22.
+Reflecting the increased scope for differentiation of credit risk, TRC's scale ratings are more sensitive to changes in credit risk and, in turn, are likely to change more frequently and to a larger degree than S&P Global Ratings' scale ratings.
+That is, a given change in the business or financial profile may affect an issuer's TRC's scale rating but not its S&P Global Ratings' scale rating.
+Accordingly, ratings stability of TRC's scale ratings such as 'twAAA' would not be comparable with that of S&P Global Ratings' 'AAA'.